The stresses on staff working from home for extended periods is opening businesses up to a greater risk from cybersecurity incidents.

 Those working in the tech industry were the most likely to click on phishing emails, with nearly half of respondents in this sector (47%) admitting having done so.
 This was closely followed by employees in banking and finance, with 45% of workers admitting to have clicked on phishing links in emails.

 Fatigue was another factor in causing workers to click on malicious links, and was also cited as a top reason for sending an email to the wrong person by 44% of respondents.
-Nearly half (46%) of respondents said theyin their career.
+Nearly half (46%) of respondents said they had experienced burnout in their career.

 Such mistakes are leading to disastrous consequences for employers and employees, Tessian found: one in five companies reported that they had lost customers as a result of a misdirected email that resulted in a data breach.

-Hancock warned that hackers continued toand the resulting shift to remote working.
-"This year, people have had to deal with incredibly stressful situations and a lot of change.
-And when people are stressed, they tend to make mistakes or decisions they later regret," he said.
+Hancock warned that hackers continued to exploit the confusion caused by COVID-19 and the resulting shift to remote working.
+“This year, people have had to deal with incredibly stressful situations and a lot of change.
+And when people are stressed, they tend to make mistakes or decisions they later regret,” he said.

 “Sadly, hackers prey on this vulnerability.
 Businesses, therefore, need to educate employees on the ways a hacker might take advantage of their stress during these times, as well as the security incidents that can be caused by human error.”